haacked/haacked.com/_posts/archived/2004-10-17-what-is-that-liquid-falling-from-the-sky.aspx.markdown

 ---
 layout: post
-title: "What Is That Liquid Falling From The Sky?"
+title: What Is That Liquid Falling From The Sky?
 date: 2004-10-17 -0800
 comments: true
 disqus_identifier: 1383
 categories: []
+redirect_from: "/archive/2004/10/16/what-is-that-liquid-falling-from-the-sky.aspx/"
 ---

 A strange phenomena occurred last night and into this morning here in Los Angeles.
 I kid you not, but **water**... fell from the **SKY**!